gustavotoral/helpdesk-portfolio/active-directory/README.md

 Created user accounts and assigned them to appropriate OUs—a daily Help Desk task for onboarding.

+**Help Desk Scenario: Ticket #001: New Employee Onboarding** **Request:** Set up account for John Smith in IT department **Resolution:** Created user in IT OU, added to appropriate security groups, verified login on client machine

 ---

 ### Centralized Administration via Group Policy (GPO)